Apply to Sail: Expedition 377 Arctic Ocean Paleoceanography

 - What is the cause of the major hiatus recovered in the ACEX record?
 Does this hiatus in fact exist?

-The offshore phase of Expedition 377 is provisionally scheduled for a maximum of 60 days during Autumn 2018, with only a subset of the Science Party participating.
+Until the platform and drilling services are confirmed (estimated summer 2020), all timings are provisional.
+It is envisioned that the offshore phase of the expedition will last a maximum of 50 days between mid-August and mid-October 2021, with only a subset of the Science Party participating.
 Offshore activities will focus on core recovery, curation, sampling for ephemeral properties, biostratigraphy, physical properties, preliminary lithostratigraphy (whole core observed at core ends and through plastic liners), and downhole logging.
 The cores will not be split at sea.
-Subsequently, an Onshore Science Party (OSP) will be held at the MARUM – Center for Marine Environmental Sciences, University of Bremen, Germany, in early 2019 (exact dates to be confirmed), where the cores will be split.
+Subsequently, an Onshore Science Party (OSP) will be held at the MARUM – Center for Marine Environmental Sciences, University of Bremen, Germany, in either late 2021 or early 2022, where the cores will be split.
 The OSP will be a maximum of 4 weeks long, the exact length dependent on core recovery.
 All members of the Science Party must attend the Onshore Science Party.
 Successful applicants will be invited either as an offshore-onshore participant, or as an onshore-only participant.
 Please note that there are no opportunities for offshore-only participation.

 Opportunities exist for researchers (including graduate students) in all specialties.
-While other expertise may be considered, specialists in the following fields are required: sedimentology, paleontology, palynology, organic geochemistry, inorganic geochemistry, structural geology, paleomagnetics, microbiology, physical properties, geophysics, stratigraphic correlation and downhole logging.
-For the offshore phase of the expedition, we are particularly looking for the following fields: sedimentology, paleontology, organic geochemistry, inorganic geochemistry, microbiology, physical properties, and petrophysics/downhole logging.
+While other expertise may be considered, specialists in the following fields are required: sedimentology, micropaleontology, palynology, organic geochemistry, inorganic geochemistry, structural geology, paleomagnetics, microbiology, physical properties, geophysics, stratigraphic correlation, and downhole logging.
+For the offshore phase of the expedition, we are particularly looking for the following fields: sedimentology, micropaleontology, palynology, organic geochemistry, inorganic geochemistry, microbiology, physical properties, and petrophysics/downhole logging.

-U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program.
-The deadline to apply is June 23, 2017.
+U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program – click here to review the application process and link to the USSSP Application Portal.
+The deadline to apply is June 19, 2020.

 For more information about Expedition 377, visit http://www.ecord.org/expedition377/.
 To learn more about MSPs, visit to the ECORD Science Operator webpage.
 For questions, please email email@example.com.